 Especially chia, linseed, pumpkin and sunflower seeds.

-Chia and linseed are particularly high in fiber.
-Almost all of the carbs in chia seeds are made up of fiber.
+Chia and linseed are particularly high in fibre.
+Almost all of the carbs in chia seeds are made up of fibre.

 Pumpkin seeds are dense with protein and fibre, which will both keep cravings at bay.
 They are also a good source of zinc.

-Green tea contains caffeine, a known stimulant which can aid weight loss.
+Green tea contains caffeine, a known stimulant that can aid weight loss.
 Although it contains far than coffee green tea has other health benefits that make it a better choice.